 BPS 6310 Strategic Management (3 semester credit hours) Strategic management consists of the analysis, decisions, and actions that organizations take to create sustainable competitive advantages.
 The course examines a variety of issues including environmental, competitor, and stakeholder analysis; strategy formulation; and strategy implementation and control.
 The central role of ethics and corporate governance as well as global issues will be addressed.
-Prerequisites: OB 6301 and MKT 6301 and ACCT 6201 and ACCT 6202 and FIN 6301.
+Prerequisites: ((ACCT 6201 and ACCT 6202) or ACCT 6305) and FIN 6301 and MKT 6301 and OB 6301.
 (3-0) S